HaydenMacDonald/squashinformr/README.md

 ## License

-The `squashinformr` package is licensed under the [MIT LICENSE](https://github.com/HaydenMacDonald/squashinformr/blob/master/LICENSE).
+The `squashinformr` package is licensed under the <a href="https://github.com/HaydenMacDonald/squashinformr/blob/master/LICENSE" target="_blank">MIT LICENSE</a>.